vikramsvdd/vikramsvdd/README.md

 - 👋 Hi, I’m @vikramsvdd
-- 👀 I’m interested in ...
-Signal Processing, Analog and Digital Communications and Information Theory For now !
+- 👀 I’m interested in ...Wireless Communications !
-- 🌱 I’m currently learning ...
-Signal Processing, Analog and Digital Communications and Information Theory For now !
-- 💞️ I’m looking to collaborate on ... all of the above mentioned domains
+- 🌱 I’m currently working in Indian-Institute-of-Science-Bangalore as a Project Asssociate under Prof.Chockalingam in VLC_Communications.
-- 📫 How to reach me ...
+- 📫 Reach me via Github, or G-mail(vv50517@gmail.com)
-- -My Hobbies are Competitive Coding , Eating out Diverse Items and Watching Movies
+- -My Hobbies are Competitive Coding, Eating out and Watching Movies

 <!---
 vikramsvdd/vikramsvdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.